Paleo Crispy Garlic-Dill Chicken Thighs + Roasted Radishes

 In the meantime, this recipe is a nod to my newfound Scandinavian roots and my Minnesotan mama... who doesn't usually like radishes but I'm working on converting her.

-This chicken is Good with a capital "G." Like most things on this website, it's easy to put together, it only requires one-dish and it's heavy on the lemon zest.
+This chicken is Good with a capital "G." Like most things on this website, it requires minimal prep, it’s easily riffable and it's heavy on the lemon zest.
 That's like my Worthy Pause recipe trifecta.

 Even if you're not a fan of radishes (MOM), I strongly urge you to give roasted radishes a chance.
 In this dish, they are slow-cooked in all of the rendered fat from the chicken.
 The sharpness that raw radishes typically have completely melts away.
 The fresh herbs and lemon against the richness of the chicken and roots... plus the sweetness of the red onion... that balance?
 It's Good.